Frequently Asked Questions

 Are the GAP or C&O Canal Towpath ever closed?

-Both trails are open year-round, and you’ll find busy sections during spring, summer, and fall, often on the weekends near Washington, D.C. (and nearby Great Falls), between Homestead and Pittsburgh, and near favorite trail towns like Harpers Ferry, Cumberland and Ohiopyle.
+Both trails are open year-round, and you’ll find busy sections during spring, summer, and fall, often on the weekends near Washington, D.C. (and nearby Great Falls Tavern and Overlook), between Homestead and Pittsburgh, and near favorite trail towns like Harpers Ferry, Cumberland and Ohiopyle.

 While there’s camping available along both trails, the GAP and C&O Canal Towpath are only open for travel from dawn to dusk.
 You may want a flashlight, headlamp, or bike light for tunnels, but you should plan on daylight travel only.